ponypaver/docker-tunnel/README.md

 ## Note

-This implementation only implemented docker unix socket tunnel
+- This implementation only implemented docker unix socket tunnel
+- This implementation only test on Ubuntu 16.04
+- This can not work on CentOs/Rhel 7 release for known [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1527565)

 ## License